 Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Committee are eligible to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
-Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each multi-year performance cycle, which cycles generally begin every other year.
-Cash payments made in 1999, under the LTIP for the performance cycle ended in 1998, are set forth in the table on page 9.
-No deferred cash incentive awards were made under the LTIP in 1999.
+Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each multi-year performance cycle, which cycles generally begin every other year (e.g., 1998 and 2000).